tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 EKU handshake messages and included in the TEE's signature of the Evidence or AttestationResults within the CMW, as specified in {{attestation-message-section}}.

+Reattestation uses the Attestation formats that were negotiated during the initial handshake, there is no re-negotiation at this stage.

 The decision to initiate reattestation is per local policy and may be based on factors such as elapsed time since the last attestation, changes in platform state, or security policy requirements.